dojo/intern-helper/README.md

 ## Features

  * Simple, familiar and minimal API
- * Focussed harness for test Dojo 2 virtual dom structures
+ * Focused on testing Dojo 2 virtual dom structures
  * No DOM requirement by default
  * Full functional and tsx support